The No-sweat Guide to the Passive Voice in Spanish

 The only thing that may get you in trouble when learning the passive voice is the change the verb undergoes, but follow these two simple rules and you will get it right every time:

-1. The verb “ser” in the passive voice needs to be conjugated in the same tense as the main verb in the active sentence.
+1. The verb “ser” in the passive voice must be conjugated in the same tense as the main verb in the active sentence.

 2. The past participle must agree in gender and number with the subject.

 At the end of the passive sentence you can add a by-phrase introduced by “por.”
-Remember that if the subject is yo or tú, the agents will be mí and ti, respectively:
+Remember that if the subject is yo or tú, the agents will be mí and ti.